'On The Day' Appointments

 Cosultation Length - 10 mins

-The standard GP consultation length in NHS practices up and down the UK is 10 minutes.
 Most GP’s and Practice Nurses agree that 10 minutes is not really long enough to deal with anything but the simplest of problems.
-Each GP sees approximately 16-20 patients at 10 minute intervals every morning and the same number in the afternoon and usually speaks to 10-20 people on the phone as well as house calls.
 Obviously, there are situations where an appointment will over-run, for example, in the event of an emergency or where someone is very distressed.
 However, the commonest reason for appointments over-running is there are simply too many problems to discuss in a single consultation.
-In such situations, the consultation eats into” the next patient’s consultation and surgeries frequently run very late, which dan be very inconvenient to patients.
+In such situations, the consultation eats into” the next patient’s consultation and surgeries frequently run very late, which can be very inconvenient to patients.

 With the ageing population together with patients often having multiple health problems and on multiple medications, It is becoming impossible to deal with multiple problems in 10 minutes.
 The best option would be for consultations to last for longer but, unless there were more doctors and nurses to see patients, this would mean that it would take longer for a patient to get an appointment.
 However, there is already a shortage of GPs in the UK and this is likely to get worse rather than better in the foreseeable future.

 We all need to make sure the appointments are used appropriately so that we see those patients who need to be seen.

 • If you have a minor illness then you should contact the excellent pharmacy run Minor Ailments Service.

 • Please remember to arrive on time — this is often why surgeries run late.

 • If you have made an appointment you must cancel it if you no longer need it.
 We lose appriximately100 appointments per month due to patients missing appointments and we have removed several people from our list who have repeatedly missed appointments.